Demographic history of Macedonia: Expansion of the kingdom of Macedon

 The Macedonians (Μακεδόνες, Makedónes) were an ancient tribe that lived on the alluvial plain around the rivers Haliacmon and lower Axios in the northeastern part of mainland Greece.
 Essentially an ancient Greek people, they gradually expanded from their homeland along the Haliacmon valley on the northern edge of the Greek world, absorbing or driving out neighbouring non-Greek tribes, primarily Thracian and Illyrian.
-They spoke Ancient Macedonian, which was either a sibling language to Ancient Greek or a Northwest Doric Greek dialect, although the prestige language of the region was at first Attic and then Koine Greek.
+They spoke Ancient Macedonian, which is usually classified as a Northwest Doric Greek dialect or occasionally as a Hellenic language.
+However, the prestige language of the region was at first Attic and then Koine Greek.
 Their religious beliefs mirrored those of other Greeks, following the main deities of the Greek pantheon, although the Macedonians continued Archaic burial practices that had ceased in other parts of Greece after the 6th century BC.
 Aside from the monarchy, the core of Macedonian society was its nobility.
 Similar to the aristocracy of neighboring Thessaly, their wealth was largely built on herding horses and cattle.